 - Students and staff are required to self-monitor for symptoms of COVID-19.
 This means do not come to campus if you have any symptoms.
 Symptoms of Covid are similar to symptoms of other common illnesses.
-Stay home if you have any of the following symptoms:

-- Fever or chills
+Stay home if you have any of the following symptoms: - Fever or chills - Cough - Shortness of breath or difficulty breathing - Fatigue

-- Cough

-- Shortness of breath or difficulty breathing

-- Fatique

 - Muscle or body aches

 - Headache

 - New loss of taste or smell

 - Sore throat

 - Congestion or runny nose

 - Nausea or vomiting

 - Diarrhea

-- Before coming to campus, all students, staff, and visitors are encouraged to complete a Health Screening tool and receive a green "Covid Pass" screen prior to arrival on campus.

-- Students and staff are encouraged to wear their EMU IDs above the waist to be easily identifiable to the screeners.

-- Should a student become ill while on campus, their parents/guardians will be contacted immediately and they will wait in a quarantine area (King Hall, room 127A) with a surgical mask in place until they can be picked up.
+- Should a student become ill while on campus, their parents/guardians will be contacted immediately and they will wait in King Hall with a surgical mask in place until they can be picked up.
 Any staff assisting the symptomatic student will also wear a surgical mask.
-Symptomatic

-- students sent home from school should be kept home until they have tested negative or have been released from isolation according to CDC guidelines. - Students are required to report likely Covid symptoms, positive tests, or possible exposure directly to both ECA's Covid Protocol Manager, Mrs. Dace, and to EMU Telehealth via the EMU Reporting Form.
-Be aware that staff must also report any disclosed positive test or possible exposure to both EMU and to the County Health Department. - Students are required to comply with the directives of EMU Telehealth.
+Symptomatic students sent home from school should be kept home until they have tested negative or have been released from isolation according to CDC guidelines.

+- Students are required to report likely Covid symptoms, positive tests, or possible exposure directly to ECA's Covid Protocol Manager, Mrs. Dace.
+Be aware that staff must also report any disclosed positive test or possible exposure to both EMU and to the County Health Department.

+- Students are required to comply with the directives of EMU Telehealth.

 EMU protocols may be different than those of other agencies, schools, or even the Health Department.
 However, since the ECA operates on EMU's campus, our students and staff must follow EMU's rules. - The ECA will fully cooperate with the local public health department regarding implementing protocols for screening students and staff.
-Families will be notified of the presence of any laboratory positive or clinically diagnosed cases of COVID-19 among students who have been on campus to encourage closer observation for any symptoms at home.
-In the event of a lab or clinically diagnosed case of COVID-19, we will cooperate with the health department to make immediate efforts to contact any close contacts (those who spent more than 15 minutes less than six feet in close proximity to the student or staff member) as required.